-On July 29, 2020, we announced the first patient was dosed in the open-label Phase 1/2 clinical trial to evaluate RP-3500 in patients with advanced recurrent tumors of different histologies with ATM loss-of-function or any of the STEP2 identified genomic alterations.
+On July 29, 2020, we announced the first patient was dosed in our open-label Phase 1/2 clinical trial to evaluate RP-3500 as a monotherapy and in combination with Pfizer's PARP inhibitor, talazoparib, in patients with advanced recurrent tumors of different histologies with ATM loss-of-function or any of the STEP2 identified genomic alterations.
 We expect to report preliminary safety and efficacy data for the monotherapy and combination therapy dose escalation phase of the trial in the second half of 2021.